 - Registered parishioners and their immediate family members (spouse, children, parents)

-- Members of the Catholic community and others, with prior approval of the Board and the Pastor
+- Members of the Catholic community and others, with prior approval of the Board and the Pastor.
+The number of niches available to non-parishioners will be capped at a number decided by the Board and Pastor.

 Note: Immediate family members need not be Catholic to be inurned.